lucasherediadv/dot/README.md

 ## Objective

-Maintain a minimum set of configurations while keeping it well documented and organized to facilitate maintainance and portability.
+Keep a minimum set of configurations, well documented and organized to facilitate maintainance and portability.

 ## Git bare respository